 Shoebill in the long grass

 One of Africa’s largest and most biodiverse wetlands, Bangweulu tops many bird-watchers’ lists of places to visit in Zambia.
 The big prize here is the shoebill, a bulky swamp-dweller named for its outrageous clog-like bill.
-Gliding through the swamp on a local mokoro canoe in search of this prehistoric-looking oddity is a real adventure, and you should see many other birds too.
+Gliding through the swamp on a mokoro (wooden dugout canoe) in search of this prehistoric-looking oddity is a real adventure, and you should see many other birds too.